eugen2891/vulkan-apps/README.md

 Here I am going to place all my demo and test apps written using Vulkan API.

 ### Application support library: libvkutil
-The library is designed to simplify and automate routine tasks, such as instance and device creation, loading assets etc. The design of the library makes the use of it completely optional (for example, calling ***vkUtilInitialize()*** function will create Vulkan instance, but this step can be skipped - if you have an instance created elsewhere, you let **libvkutil** use it by calling ***vkUtilSetInstance()*** and passing your instance handle as an argument).
+The library is designed to simplify and automate routine tasks, such as instance and device creation.
+Any application is to be designed as a class inheriting from ***VulkanApp*** base class.
+The library itself also relies on third-party projects, such as:
+* [GLFW](https://github.com/glfw/glfw) library for creation and management of program window, input processing and Vulkan surface creation